willdemelo/willdemelo/README.md

 I am most interested in using what I learn in this program to contribute to modern mental health interventions, like apps, websites, and hotlines, where machine learning could play a pivotal part in getting people the care they need.

-Please see my projects below!
+Please see my projects below, or connect with me me on [LinkedIn!](www.linkedin.com/in/william-de-melo-240a151a1)